wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    As explored in Section 13.1, if a Negative Trust Anchor is still in place after the point in time when the DNS misconfiguration that caused validation to break has been fixed, this could be problematic.
-   It is therefore recommended that implementors should periodically or even continuously attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again successful.
+   It is therefore recommended that implementors should periodically, or even continuously, attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again successful.
 (Obviously a Negative Trust Anchor could be removed prior to validation succeeding again, alleviating an implementor of the need to continuing to test validation separate from their normal operations.)
+Before removing the Negative Trust Anchor, all authoritive resolvers should be checked (due to AnyCast, this may not be completely possible).

    Once validation is again successful, a Negative Trust Anchor should be removed as soon as is reasonably possible.
 Optimally this is